Book Reviews: YA From High Fantasy to Gritty Reality

 The story feels cohesive and hangs together well, and unlike many books with co-writers there is no sense of two authorial voices.
 In the blog 'Whatever', the authors say on the experience of editing, ‘The biggest joy – and biggest problem – of having a co-writer is that you can easily reinforce each other’s ideas.’
 Although this made the editing process more difficult for them, there is no evidence of it in the text.

-The story feels cohesive and hangs together well, and unlike many books with co-writers there is no sense of
+The story feels cohesive and hangs together well, and unlike many books with co-writers there is no sense of two authorial voices.

 At 14, a poor fishing boy known as Taver has just witnessed the man who raised him die, and is rattled to learn his biological father is a baron living in a castle far away.
 Taver also learns that he has an 11-year-old half-sister called Elaku.
 Elaku is the baron’s daughter, and her mother is the Empress’ witch.
 Elaku lives the life of a noble, while Taver trains to become a blacksmith to support his mother.
 Their situations couldn’t be more different.

 This story is a dual narrative shared by Taver and Elaku.
 The narrative is slow to begin, with just Taver’s perspective, which is limited to action and survival.
 In a small fishing village, Taver spends each day scrounging together enough food to live on.
 Desperate, his mother moves them to the castle to meet the baron and live in the servants' quarters.
 Elaku and Taver find each other as total strangers hiding beneath a staircase.
 Their perspectives on the meeting overlap.
 We see Elaku’s thoughts and then Taver’s version.
 We get to experience Taver regret words Elaku thought he meant seriously.
 The overlapping of moments in this book is a lovely touch.